Rava Vada Recipe (Instant Suji Vada)

 10. When the oil turns hot enough (medium), transfer the vada to your greased fingers.

 11. Drop the vada by shaking off your fingers gently.
 Repeat dropping one after the other to the hot oil.
+Do not disturb them for 2 mins.

 Serve crispy rava vada hot or warm with a chutney.